-SOURCE:

-United States Department of Labor, Bureau of Labor Statistics Connecticut State Labor Department
+SOURCE: United States Department of Labor, Bureau of Labor Statistics Connecticut State Labor Department

-Services, retail and wholesale trade, state and local government, as well as finance, insurance, and real estate (FIRE), collectively comprise approximately 8.1% of the State's employment in the non-manufacturing sector.
+Services as well as finance, insurance, and real estate (FIRE), collectively comprise approximately 58.6% of the State's employment in the non-manufacturing sector.
 Connecticut non-manufacturing employment for 2012, 2020 and 2021 is shown in the table below.
 Total non-manufacturing employment has been broken down by industry.
 Percent changes over the year and over the decade are also provided.
 Between 2012 and 2021, employment in the non-manufacturing sector shrunk by 25,700 workers driven primarily by the pandemic induced recession.